Is this Traineeship only available to Aboriginal people?

 When does recruitment take place?

-Recruitment occurs at different times, depending on the Local Health Districts supporting the positions, but usually in time to allow enrolment in a Master of Public Health at your preferred university.
+Recruitment occurs at different times in the year, depending on the NSW health services offering the positions, but usually in time to allow enrolment in an MPH at your preferred NSW university.

 Where are the traineeships located?

-The traineeships are currently available in a selected number of Local Health Districts, requiring that the trainee is located in these areas of NSW.
-It is possible that the numbers of sites will increase, depending on the funding available to expand training sites.
-Trainees may have the capacity to rotate through various locations within any one Local Health District to gain experience in different workplace settings and develop professional networks.
+The traineeships are available in a selected number of NSW health services at different times, requiring that the trainee is located in these areas of NSW.
+Trainees may have the capacity to rotate through various locations within any one NSW health service to gain experience in different workplace settings and develop professional networks.

 Would I get study leave?

-You will be eligible for 1 day of study leave per week during term time.
+You will be eligible for up to one day of study leave per week during the university semester.

-What are the chances that I will get a job at the end of the training Initiative?
+What are the chances that I will get a job at the end of the Initiative?

-Traineeships are temporary; however, the Aboriginal Population Health Training Initiative is intended to provide an avenue for Aboriginal people to specialise in population health and gain employment as a population health professional in the health system.
-Employment depends on a range of factors such as funding and availability of positions, their suitability and a graduate's ability and interest in the positions.
+Traineeships offer temporary employment for three years; however, the Aboriginal Population Health Training Initiative is intended to provide an avenue for Aboriginal people to specialise in population health and gain employment as a population health professional in the health system.
+Employment depends on a range of factors such as funding and availability of positions, their suitability and a graduate's demonstrated ability during the Initiative, and interest in the positions.

 Master of Public Health